onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

  - 148 vCPU
  - 336 GB RAM
  - 3 TB Storage
- - 29 floating IP
+ - 29 floating IP addresses

 ..
-Note: the default flavor size may be optimized.
-The ONAP community is working to provide adpted flavors for basic ONAP installation.
+Note: The default flavor size may be optimized.
+The ONAP community is working to update flavors of basic ONAP installation.

 ..
-Note: you should also reserve some resourcse for the VNFs to be deployed.
+Note: You should also reserve some resources for the VNFs to be deployed.

 Artifacts
 ---------
-The following artifacts must be deployed on the OpenStack infrastructure.
+The following artifacts must be deployed on the OpenStack infrastructure:
  - a public SSH key to access the various VM
  - private SSH key and public key SSH key for the DCAE VM
  - Ubuntu 14.04 image